 2021 Nissan Rogue for Sale in West Springfield, MA

-Nissan Rogue fans are excited about its long-awaited redesign, coming for the 2021 model year.
-This Rogue brings extensive changes, both obvious and behind the scenes: it’s clear that Nissan’s R&D people really did their homework.
-The Rogue’s new angular design takes heavy inspiration from the 2018 Xmotion concept car, and the body has been vastly improved in aerodynamics and rigidity (a 27% increase), with a redesigned structure containing 11% more high-strength steel, and smoother body panel connections and door closures.
-This increased rigidity teams up with a completely new suspension to provide exceptional handling and overall performance.
+Inspiration for the Rogue’s new angular design came from the 2018 Xmotion concept car, translating to improved aerodynamics and body rigidity (a 27% increase).
+They gave the Rogue an all-new structure that incorporates 11% more high-strength steel plus smoother body panel connections and door closures.
+This increased rigidity teams up with a completely new suspension to deliver exceptional handling and overall performance.

 Trims and Powertrain

-The Nissan Safety Shield suite of active driver aids will now be standard for all versions of the 2021 Nissan Rogue.
-This includes automatic emergency braking with pedestrian detection, rear automatic braking, blind-spot monitoring with rear cross-traffic alert, lane departure warning, and high beam assist.
-The ’21 Rogue will also boast the most available active safety technology in its segment.
+The Nissan Safety Shield 360 suite of active driver aids is now standard for all versions of the 2021 Rogue.
+This includes forward collision warning, automatic emergency braking with pedestrian detection, blind-spot monitoring, rear cross-traffic alert, lane departure warning, rear automatic braking, automatic high beams, a rear sonar system, and a driver attention monitor.
+The redesigned Rogue also boasts the most available active safety technologies in its segment.
 The available Nissan ProPilot system has been improved and can now automatically change its behavior based on traffic.
-The newly-added Navi-link system offers special mapping technology to anticipate what lies ahead, e.g., curves, interchanges, junctions, and more, and will automatically slow down as needed.
+The newly added Navi-link system offers special mapping technology to anticipate what lies ahead (e.g., curves, interchanges, and junctions) and can automatically slow down as needed.
 ProPilot can even “read” traffic signs and adjust the Rogue’s speed accordingly.

 Based on model year EPA mileage ratings.
 Use for comparison purposes only.
 Your actual mileage will vary depending on how you drive and maintain your vehicle.